Find the cause for your situation and recover data from corrupted OS :

 1. Prepare a flash drive (or CD/DVD disc), better greater than 13GB, and connect it to the well-function Windows PC.
 Free download, install and run AOMEI Backupper Standard.

-2. In AOMEI Backupper click Utilities > Create Bootable Media.
+2. In AOMEI Backupper Standard, click Tools > Create Bootable Media.

 3. Select a bootable disc type.
 The “Windows PE” option is recommended for Windows 7 and higher.

 5. Specify the storage media, USB flash drive, CD/DVD disc or ISO image file.
-Click “Next” after and it will start creating immediately.
-Waiting for it to complete and disconnect the storage after.
+Click “Next” and it will start creating immediately.
+Waiting for it to complete and disconnect the storage.

-8. Once login, you’ll see a loaded AOMEI Backupper Standard.
+3. Once login, you’ll see a loaded AOMEI Backupper Standard.
 Now, you can access files via backup options and copy them to a safe place, NAS or external hard drive.
+Click File Backup under the Backup tab.

 Recovering data from a corrupted Windows OS might be a little difficult and it worth trying.
 However, to avoid such a mess in the future, there are two preparations you can do ahead of time.